What is generous orthodoxy? A statement of purpose

 More about Generous Orthodoxy

-One of the first women to be ordained to the priesthood of the Episcopal Church, she served for twenty-one years in parish ministry, fourteen of them on the clergy staff at Grace Church in New York City.
+Mrs. Rutledge was ordained to the priesthood of the Episcopal Church in January 1977, part of the first group who waited for the official approval of the denomination.
+She served for twenty-one years in parish ministry, fourteen of them on the clergy staff at Grace Church in New York City, an Episcopal parish where preaching was highly valued.

 Search Website